danihengeveld/danihengeveld/README.md

 ### Hi, I am Dani 👋
-- 19 years young.
+- 20 years young.
 Dutch.
-Male ♂.

 ## I am a Student, Developer and more. 🔥
 - 🎓 Studying [Software Development][study] at [HAN University of Applied Sciences][han]